austinsarwar/EasyBizPos/README.md

 - **.NET Framework:** (specific version required)
 - **MySQL:** (specific version required), hosted on an Amazon Cloud server.
 Detailed configuration settings for cloud hosting will be provided separately as needed.

-## Installation

-1. **Clone the repository:** `git clone https://github.com/austinsarwar/EasyBizPos.git`
-2. **Set up the database** on your Amazon Cloud server using the provided SQL dump file.
-Instructions for cloud database setup will ensure seamless integration.
-3. **Open the project** in Visual Studio, ensuring all NuGet packages are restored as necessary.
-4. **Build and run** the solution to launch EasyBizPos.

-This setup ensures your environment is correctly prepared for EasyBizPos, leveraging cloud technology for enhanced performance and scalability.